dynawo/dyn-grid-compliance-verification/docs/tutorial/5_modifying_pcs.md

   ```

   The content of an existing operating condition in the PCS is copied to the new file.
 It is recommended
-  to copy an OC from the benchmark that you want to expand.
+  to copy an operating condition from the benchmark that you want to expand.
   ```ini
      [PCS_RTE-I16z1.GridVoltageStep.Rise]
      # Operating Condition LateX filename